5T33Z0/OC-Little-Translated/06_CMOS-related_Fixes/README.md

 # CMOS-related Fixes
-**CMOS** memory holds important data such as date, time, hardware configuration information, auxiliary setup information, boot settings, hibernation information, etc.
+**CMOS** (complementary metal-oxide-semiconductor) memory holds important data such as date, time, hardware configuration information, auxiliary setup information, boot settings, hibernation information, etc.

+On a Mac, non-volatile RAM (NVRAM) is used for this instead, which stores similar information.
+Just like CMOS, NVRAM is also powered by a small battery, which allows it to retain its data even when the power is off.

-macOS can cause issues on X86 based systems like resetting the CMOS when shutting down the system.
-Below you find a list of CMOS-related fixes.
+When running macOS on Wintel systems, it can sometimes trigger a CMOS-reset on some BIOSes/Firmwares when shutting down or restarting the system.

-**TABLE of CONTENTS**
+You can use one of the following fixes to resolve the issue:

 - [**CMOS Reset Fix**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/06_CMOS-related_Fixes/CMOS_Reset_Fix) – For fixing CMOS resets triggered by macOS after shutting down or rebooting.
 - [**Emulating CMOS Memory**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/06_CMOS-related_Fixes/Emulating_CMOS) – For fixing conflicts between `AppleRTC` and the BIOS/UEFI Firmware